neithernut/pixelspam/README.md

 you spam a static PNG.
 At a private session at the end of 2021, I wrote `pixelflame`, yet another spammer.

+The overall "theme" for the spammers is filling a buffer and sending that out multiple times via `writev`.
+We also want to keep it simple and bare-bones.

 ## Building